not-Karot/Ferrari_vs_Twingo/README.md

 In conclusion, while the Renault Twingo may be a newer, more affordable option, it simply can't compete with the legendary Ferrari when it comes to design, performance , and handling.
 If you are looking for a car that truly embodies success, style, and status, there's no better choice than a Ferrari.
 However, it is important to keep in mind that everyone has their own preferences and needs when it comes to cars, and the Renault Twingo may be a better fit for some individuals.
 Ultimately, the choice between a Ferrari and a Renault Twingo comes down to personal preference, budget, and intended use of the vehicle.

-This blog post was brought to you by Shakira's new song "For Dudes Like You"
+This blog post was brought to you in occasion of Shakira's new song.